 9. Eat like a kid

 If the restaurant allows, order from the kids’ menu.
 The food items for little tykes are always priced better, and you might find that they’re large enough to keep you satisfied.
-You can also choose to order two options from the kids’ menu and still come out less costly than buying an overpriced item meant for adults.
+You can also choose to order two options from the kids’ menu.
+This way, you still come out cheaper than buying an overpriced item meant for adults.

 10. Skip dessert